VENDORS: See How to Access E-Rate RFPs

 Click here to send us an email.

-We have active projects in Arizona, California, and Louisiana; we have also done some work in Oregon.
+We have active projects in Arizona, California, Hawaii, and Tennessee; we have also done some work in Oregon.
 We expand our operations thoughtfully, with an emphasis on quality over quantity.
 We also prepare Technology Plans for schools and non-profit organizations that are not seeking E-Rate funding, along with providing many other services relating to educational technology.
 We will be pleased to provide detailed client references for both our current and our past E-Rate projects, to seriously interested schools, districts, libraries, and consortia, upon request.